stepzen-dev/snippets/materializer/nestedfieldselection/README.md

-`@materializer` is allows the developer to seamlessly extend a type with data by executing an operation, sometimes with arguments supplied by the extended type.
+`@materializer` allows the developer to seamlessly extend a type with data by executing an operation, sometimes with arguments supplied by the extended type.

 Sometimes for schema curation or celanliness the desried value of the field is from a nested value of the operation, for example, just picking a `city` from an `Address`  type.
 The @materializer directive provides the ability to specify a single field selection path.
 This snippet demonstrates how to do this.